xjodoin/batch-request/README.md

     app.get('/batch', batch);

-Optionally use our included middleware to validate validity of your batch request
+Optionally use our included middleware to check the validity of your batch request

     // Include the batch.validate middleware before batch middleware app.get('/batch', batch.validate, batch);

 And that's it!

-Developed by:
+Proudly written by:

 [![SocialRadar](https://raw.github.com/socialradar/batch-request/master/social-radar-black-orange.png)](http://socialradar.com)